tigerfarm/tfptaskrouter/README.md

 The callers will listen to music while TaskRouter arranges an agent to take their call.

 1. [Configure](README.md#configure-your-taskrouter-workspace) your Twilio TaskRouter Workspace.
-2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an IVR, using Studio, to welcome the caller and put them into the TaskRouter queue.
+2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an Studio IVR to welcome the caller and put them into the TaskRouter queue.
 3. [Configure](README.md#configure-your-twilio-phone-number-to-use-the-studio-ivr) your Twilio phone number to use the Studio IVR.
 5. [Test](README.md#test-the-call-work-flow-system) the call work flow system.

 Click [here](https://www.youtube.com/watch?v=OElX06i40Mg) for a video of me walking through the steps.
-Note, the application in the video is an older PHP app, however it works basically the same.
+Note, the application in the video is an older PHP app, however it works basically the same as this NodeJS application.

-Click [here](https://www.twilio.com/docs/taskrouter/api) for a TaskRouter: REST API Reference.
+Click [here](https://www.twilio.com/docs/taskrouter/api) for the Twilio TaskRouter REST API documentation.

 #### Implementation requirements:
 - You will need a [Twilio account](http://twilio.com/console).
 A free Trial account will work for testing.
 - For testing, you will need at least 2 phone numbers; for example two mobile phone numbers: one to be the caller, the other phone number for the worker (agent).

-The setup instructions are located at this GitHub repository URL:
+These are the setup instructions which are located on this GitHub repository:

 https://github.com/tigerfarm/tfptaskrouter/blob/master/README.md